 While Recording Arts Technology/Technician offers degrees up to the Bachelors degree, the majority of students earn a Award of at least 1 but less than 2 academic years.
-Students major in Recording Arts Technology/Technician all over the country, though the major at the Masters degree level sees the most graduates in District of Columbia.
+Students major in Recording Arts Technology/Technician all over the country, though the major at the Award of at least 1 but less than 2 academic years level sees the most graduates in Arizona.
 The average starting salary for an undergraduate degree in Recording Arts Technology/Technician is $40,500.

-American University is a top option for students who want to major in Recording Arts Technology/Technician.
+Conservatory of Recording Arts and Sciences is a top option for students who want to major in Recording Arts Technology/Technician.
 Students can earn up to a Bachelors degree at the school.
-American University grants around 14 Masters degrees to students majoring in Recording Arts Technology/Technician each year.
-However, Savannah College of Art and Design and Johns Hopkins University are also options to consider.
+Conservatory of Recording Arts and Sciences grants around 355 Award of at least 1 but less than 2 academic yearss to students majoring in Recording Arts Technology/Technician each year.
+However, SAE Institute of Technology-New York and Florida Institute of Recording Sound and Technology are also options to consider.
 Take a look at the college options in the table below.